 Tools for teacher evaluation were carefully chosen and revised in a year-long process (see the table below).
-The Needs assessment informs GME on the following: number of years teaching, participation in PD, standard practice of teaching, and willingness to do field work with their students.
+The pre-program survey (formerly called the needs assessment) informs GME on the following: number of years teaching, participation in PD, standard practice of teaching, and willingness to do field work with their students.
 The formative assessment questions, used over ten years by the University of Toledo, are completed at the end of each PD session.
 The program teams use the feedback provided to make adjustments in the PD sessions, to an extent that is practically possible.
 The PD survey assesses how well the program met the needs of the teacher.

 Time table listing the evaluation components for 2023-2024 teachers